haka-security/haka/doc/rulearch.rst

 .. seealso:: :lua:func:`haka.dissector`.

+The dissector will give access to any fields in read/write mode.
+For example, once an IP packet is dissected, all fields are accessible by their name : IP.dst, IP.df flags, and so on.

 Rules
 -----

 Along with the dissector, the configuration can define rules to apply.
 Those rules are assigned to some `hooks`.
 A rule need the following fields:

 * A :lua:data:`hooks` member that contains a array of hook string name.
 It will be used to install the rule on them.
 * A :lua:func:`rule.eval` function that is called to evaluate the rule.
+* All fields defined from the dissector can be used from the rule

 .. seealso: :lua:func:`rule`.